vicky7491/Employee-Management-System/README.md

 EMS (Employee Management System)

-📚 Project Overview
+📚 Project Overview:
 EMS is a web-based Employee Management System designed to simplify the management of employee data.
 Built using React, this project leverages local storage to ensure data persistence and provides a smooth user experience.

-✨ Features
+✨ Features:
 Add Employees: Add new employee details including name, position, and more.
 Edit Employee Details: Update existing employee records with ease.
 Delete Employees: Remove employees when necessary.